 Students whose grades depend on the performance of pop quizzes throughout the semester study regularly instead of cramming at the end.

-Students know pop quizzes will be given a number of times throughout the year, but they cannot determine when it occurs.
+Students know pop quizzes will be given throughout the year, but they cannot determine when it occurs.

-Without knowing the specific schedule, students usually study harder throughout the entire time instead of postponing until the last minute.
+Without knowing the specific schedule, students study regularly throughout the entire time instead of postponing studying until the last minute.

 Variable interval schedules are more effective than fixed interval schedules in teaching and reinforcing behavior that needs to be performed at a steady rate3.